 Photo by: Cheryl Eugenio

-A great stop with plenty of destinations to explore, Rapid City is a wonderful basecamp to explore the Black Hills, Badlands, and Custer State Park.
+Rapid City is a wonderful base camp to explore the Black Hills, Badlands, and Custer State Park.
 No visit to the area is complete without seeing Mt.
 Rushmore, but don’t you dare forget to grab a vanilla ice cream from the Jefferson Memorial Ice Cream shop located on site.
-Word is they use Jefferson’s first vanilla ice cream recipe.
+Word is they use Jefferson’s first vanilla ice cream recipe!
 Ready for a fantastic drive?
 Follow the loop through Custer State Park where you will more than likely encounter burros, prairie dogs, and buffalo.
 If time allows, drive through Needles Loop to experience hair pin turns and oh-so narrow tunnels.
-Stop by Crazy Horse Memorial not far from the Needles loop to see the world’s only monument in progress.
+Stop by Crazy Horse Memorial, not far from the Needles loop, to see the world’s only monument in progress.

 Want to see bears?
-A visit to Bear Country USA is not to be missed and quite honestly one of the most memorable parts of our trip.
+Our visit to Bear Country USA was quite honestly one of the most memorable parts of our trip.
 This drive-through park wows visitors with up-close views of animals such as arctic wolves, big horn sheep, and mountain goats that call the park their home.
 After driving through parts of the 200-acre park, get out on your own two feet to see baby bears, baby wolves, and other baby animals.
 End the day at Fort Hays Chuckwagon for toe tapping music, raunchy skits, and food served on tin plates.

 Have more time?
 For another blast from the past that kids will adore, visit the whimsical Storybook Park in Rapid City or see reptiles at Reptile Garden.